mhkeller/layercake.graphics/src/content/guide/03-layout-components.md

 </div>
 ```

-In the component, you access the canvas context with `const { ctx } = getContext('ctx');`.
+In the component, you access the canvas context with `const { ctx } = getContext('canvas');`.
 This value is on a different context from the `getContext('LayerCake')` one because you could have multiple canvas layers and there wouldn't be an easy way to grab the right one.
+This way, the component always has access to just its parent Canvas component.

 > Since the `ctx` value is a normal 2d context, the underlying canvas element is accessible under `ctx.canvas`.